elewites/myGame/Game02/README.md

   6. `sCollision`: handles collisions between enemies.

 ### Entity Manager
 The [EntityManager](src/model/EntityManager.h) class serves as a central component within my game engine.
 It is responsible for managing all game entities, controlling their lifecycle, and providing a structured way to interact with them.
-The key methods of this class are update and removeDeadEntities, where lifecycle of entities are handled accordingly.
+The key methods of this class are update, addEntity, and removeDeadEntities, where lifecycle of entities are handled accordingly.